Roslyn Grist Mill: History

+21st century restoration

-In the 2000s, Roslyn citizens got the county to begin restoration efforts that are eventually expected to cost $2 million, funded by the county, village, and matching contributions from the community.
-As part of the project, the mill will be brought back up to street level.
-When the work is complete, the county will transfer title to the village, which will let the Roslyn Landmark Society operate it as a museum of the water-powered industries like Onderdonk's that once were so numerous in the village.
+In the 2000s, Roslyn citizens got Nassau County to begin efforts to restore the grist mill, through a restoration project ultimately expected to cost $2 million; the project is funded by the county, village, and matching contributions from the community.As part of the project, the mill will be raised back up to street level.
+Ultimately, when the work is complete, the county will transfer title to the village, which will let the Roslyn Landmark Society operate it as a museum of the water-powered industries like Onderdonk's that once were so numerous in the village.

-In 2020 during the restoration, a time capsule was found embedded in concrete that dated to an earlier restoration in 1917.
+In 2020, during the restoration, a time capsule was found embedded in concrete that dated to an earlier restoration in 1917.
 George Gorski, a Woodbury-based carpenter working on converting the mill into a museum, unearthed a half-pint milk bottle from the Alex Campbell Milk Co., a defunct Long Island distributor.
 Inside were four coins, a Civil War Army & Navy token (Da.1863), an Indian head penny (Da.1881), a Haitian 20 centimes (Da.1863) and an Indian head penny (Da.1905).
 There were two letters, one in English that was barely legible and one in Italian by an Artisan, Romolo Caparelli, who was from Pico, Italy.
-That letter was translated by a Cultural studies professor at Stony Brook University and will be displayed at the mill when the restoration is complete.
+That letter was translated by a Cultural studies professor at Stony Brook University; it will be displayed at the mill when the restoration is complete.
 The other was from a Roslyn builder and descendant of a Hessian soldier who fought in the American Revolution, Steven Speedling, detailing the workers on the earlier restoration.

+In 2022, the Roslyn Landmark Society – in partnership with United States Representative Thomas R. Suozzi (D–Glen Cove) – secured federal funds for the project, through the Save America's Treasures program.
+Two years later, in 2024, construction work on the new foundation for the Roslyn Grist Mill was completed, and the restoration project entered its second phase later that year.

+In 2025 – one year after the new foundation had been completed, the Roslyn Landmark Society secured a $625,000 grant from New York state to cover additional project costs.
+Later that year, Nassau County awarded the $2 million in funds that had long been earmarked for the project in its budget, to complete the final phase of the restoration project.